mitchdowd/jnipp/README.md

 Java Native Interface for C++
 =============================

+	** Note: This library is only in early development and not yet ready for use! **

 ## Overview

 JNIPP is just a C++ wrapper for the standard Java Native Interface (JNI).
 It